 It sat there looking around for maybe 10 minutes.
 A few other birders came by and we chatted with them.
 The ani took off upstream, landing briefly a few times, then perched on a branch on our side of the creek about 40 yards from where I’d first seen it.
 It acted a lot more alert here, calling, flicking its tail, and grabbing at something with its bill.
 After maybe three minutes, it took off again and disappeared below the bank we were standing on.

-Nate and I headed to Rocky Mountain Arsenal National Wildlife Refuge, just a couple miles away.
+We headed to Rocky Mountain Arsenal National Wildlife Refuge, just a couple miles away.
 We walked a loop trail around a pond and saw very little.
-Nate did manage to spot a couple Wilson’s Warblers, and we saw a Snowy Egret in the distance, but that was about it.
+We did manage to spot a couple Wilson’s Warblers, and we saw a Snowy Egret in the distance, but that was about it.
 I wanted to drive the loop road through the refuge and past the buffaloes, but the road was closed because the local prairie dog population has plague.
 The whole refuge felt dead and depressing.

 We’d spent an entire day birding in four places that should have been productive and saw a total of 26 species.
 That’s pathetic.
 I suppose any day of birding in Colorado that includes a Groove-billed Ani and Barn Owls should be considered a good day, but it wasn’t what I expected.
 But we had fun, so no complaints.
 We called off the birding around 4:00 and decided to go see the Rockies/Mets game at Coors Field (next post).